 Nintendo Power, a news and strategy magazine for Nintendo products, has reappeared after its 2012 cancellation—this time in the form of a podcast.
 The show is hosted by Chris Slate, the magazine’s former editor-in-chief, whose relationship with Nintendo Power goes back to when he brought home the magazine’s first issue as a child.
-He describes the podcast as a “passion project,” yet his enthusiasm for Nintendo games feels subdued due to the show’s professional tone.
+He describes the podcast as a “passion project,” yet his enthusiasm for Nintendo games can feel subdued due to the show’s professional tone.

 This formal feel can be expected given this is Nintendo of America’s official podcast, and indeed its access to industry professionals distinguishes the show from others of its kind.
 In the first episode, for example, Slate interviews Eiji Aonuma and Hidemaro Fujibayashi, the producer and director of the massively successful game The Legend of Zelda: Breath of the Wild.
 The interview gives fans an inside look at the game’s development process, and Aonuma and Fujibayashi sprinkle in funny anecdotes in between presenting the philosophy behind their game design.